 The constitution of the South Holland IDB was changed in 1978 by The Anglian Water Authority (South Holland Internal Drainage District) (Amendment) Order 1978 (SI 1978 No. 1589).
 This Order altered the Electoral Divisions within the Drainage District and reduced the number of Board members to 23.
 A further Order was made in 1993 which abolished Electoral Divisions and reduced the number of elected Board members to 10.
 This Order was The Reconstitution of the South Holland Internal Drainage Board Order 1993 (SI 1993 No. 453).
 The boundaries of this IDB were altered in 1993 by The National Rivers Authority (Alteration of Boundaries of the South Holland Internal Drainage District) Order 1993 (SI 1994 No. 723).
 This Order extended the Boards area to include new land including an area known as Mossop's enclosure.
-In 2009 another amendment was made the Boards Internal Drainage District when the area containing the North Level Main Drain was transferred from South Holland IDB to North Level District IDB.
+In 2009 another amendment was made the Boards Internal Drainage District under the area containing the North Level Main Drain was transferred from South Holland IDB to North Level District IDB.
 This alteration was under The North Level District Internal Drainage District and the South Holland Internal Drainage District (Alteration of Boundaries) Order 2009 (SI 2009 No. 1170).
-A further order in 2009, The North Level District Internal Drainage District and the South Holland Internal Drainage District (Alteration of Boundaries) Order 2009 (SI 2009 No. 1170 Correction) made typographical corrections to the spelling of Tydd St Mary in the original Order.
+A further order in 2009, The North Level District Internal Drainage District and the South Holland Internal Drainage District (Alteration of Boundaries) Order 2009 (SI 2009 No. 1170).
+A further order in 2009, The North Level District Internal Drainage District Internal Drainage District (Alteration of Boundaries) Order 2009 (SI 2009 No. 1170).